-There are currently more than 60 ICT projects in train in the Acute Hospitals.
+There are currently in excess of 100 ICT projects in train in the Acute Hospitals.
 Some of these are featured in Case Studies.
 A brief description of the more significant projects now follows:

 Integrated Patient Management System (IPMS)

 This project is deploying a new Patient Administration System (PAS) to hospitals.
 The PAS is the main information system supporting day-to-day operations and is used to record all activity including referrals, waiting lists, admissions, outpatient appointment/attendances, emergency department attendances, transfers/discharges, etc. 33 acute hospitals now run this new system and the rollout process is continuing.
-Current work is focussed on the Children's Hospital Group and Saolta Group.
+Current work is focussed on the Saolta and RCSI Groups.

 National Integrated Medical Imaging System (NIMIS)

 NIMIS is moving Ireland’s radiological services towards ‘filmless’ and "paperless" operations and enables secure and rapid movement of patient image data throughout the health service.
 This new imaging system allows doctors to electronically view their patient’s diagnostic images, such as X-Rays and CT Scans, quickly and easily.
 The rapid access and availability of patient’s records to health professionals is a significant step for service responsiveness and patient safety.
 41 hospitals are currently operating the new system and the rollout continues.
 You can find out more about NIMIS here

 The National Medical Laboratory Information System (MedLIS) project will deliver a single national standardised laboratory information system replacing the multiple systems currently in use across the 43 laboratories in the acute hospitals.
 The strategic goal of the project is to ensure that patients’ healthcare providers have rapid 24-hour access to laboratory data across all sites.
-The implementation process for the new system commenced in the autumn of 2015 and full national rollout is likely to take approximately 4 years to complete.
+The implementation process for the new system commenced in the autumn of 2015.
 A programme brief is available here.